 Subway Bangkok map, how to use, cost, routes, what tickets are

-Metro Bangkok is definitely the fastest way around the city.
+Metro Bangkok is the fastest way to get around the city.
 Bypassing all the traffic jams by using the BTS (Skytrain), underground BTS or airport metro ARL (Aeroport Rail Link), you can quickly travel long distances to Bangkok and even beyond, and already to a particular place from the metro station walk or take a taxi.
 The only drawback of the metro is its price.
 It is quite high and in some cases even comparable to the cost of a taxi.

 A schematic map of the metro Bangkok